Table of Contents

 What’s the most important rule when walking a dog in heat?

-Think about the trail your female dog leaves
+Think about the trail your she leaves

 You can control your dog better when she’s on a leash, although there are more things to be aware of.

-That scent is long lasting and a male dog can pick it up hours after it is left there.
+That scent is long lasting and a male can pick it up hours after it’s left there.
 From that scent, he can determine not only that your dog is in heat but he can even track her to your home.
 You can expect at least a few canine gang members visiting you in the night.
 We found that male dogs howled on the other side of our fence when our little girl was in her first heat.
 And of course it went on day and night.
 Sleep was almost impossible for us.

 We are female dog owners ourselves and we’ve tried different ways to walk her when she was in heat.
 When walking normally, even if we didn’t meet any males on the way, we had at least a few visiting our front door and back fence each night.
 They would bark and howl outside and our dog would bark inside.
 It was a stressful time for all of us.
-Then we decided to put her in our car and drove about 500 meters or 550 yards away, none of those problems happened.
+Then we decided to put her in our car and drove about 500 meters or 550 yards away, and none of those problems happened.
 It was as if we hadn’t taken her for a walk at all.
 What a huge difference it made that she could walk, enjoy herself, and sleep without a herd of frisky male dogs following her scent to our home.

 Avoid male dogs